naanunaane/semanti-search/README.md

 The cosine similarity is defined as the dot product of the vectors divided by the magnitude of the vectors.

+### BERT
+BERT (Bidirectional Encoder Representations) is a Transformer based language model pretrained on english lancuage corpus with around 3.3B word-count.This model reported state-of-the-art performance on a wide range of natural language understanding tasks.
+BERT model consists of an encoder and decoder, the query sentance is encoded by the model into a high dimentional vector which is decoded by the decoder.
+We use the encoder of a pretrained-BERT model to encode queries into vectors which are fed to the nearest-neighbor search.

+### Nearest Neighbor Search
+Docstrings of the functions are converted into vectors and used ffor approximate nearest neighbor matching based on the query.
+For each query vector obtained from the BERT-encoder 10 nearest docstring vectors are found and returned based on their distance from the query.

 ## Dev Setup

 ### Requirements: